AbanteAI/mentat/docs/configuration.md

 # 🔧 Configuration

-To change Mentat's default configuration, create `.mentat_config.json` in the git root of the project you are running Mentat for.
-Alternatively, creating `~/.mentat/.mentat_config.json` will create a default config that Mentat will use if no config exists in your current git project.
+To change Mentat's configuration, create `.mentat_config.json` in the git root of the project you are running Mentat for.
+Alternatively, creating `~/.mentat/.mentat_config.json` will create a default user config that Mentat will use if no config exists in your current git project.

 ## Options